alphaX86/PHP-PRO/README.md

 For XAMPP, please download and put these files in the __htdocs__ folder.
 (File path: __C:\\xampp\htdocs__)

 ## Project Description:
 My mini project is basically a health service management site.
 This site provides enough necessary info about health to the client.
 This site also has a form which integrates with MySQL and stores on it.
+And yes, no direct contact of user is required for DB creation!!

 __For personal reasons, this PHP application runs only on localhost (ie., within a PC) and it's not ready for global hosting!!!__